worm0x1/Tab-H1j4ck/README.md

 ## 👨🏻‍💻️ Tab-H1j4ck

-This educational project shows how **Tab Hijacking** works — a trick where attackers hijack the **original tab** after a user opens a **new one**.
+This educational project shows how **Tab H1j@cking** works — a trick where attackers hijack the **original tab** after a user opens a **new one**.
 It silently redirects the original tab to a different page (e.g., a fake login screen or misleading content) while the user is distracted.

 ---